Pontiac Mills

 Floors 2-3: Apartments

-4 ?
-Originally referred to the building behind Building 3 which is now a hollow ruin hollow ruins
+4 ~1870 Originally referred to the building behind Building 3 which is now empty ruins.
+An extension of the bleachery which once held huge bleaching/dyeing kiers collapsed; hollow ruins

-?
-Later applied to the narrow building on the edge of the tail race Two apartments
+~1900 Name later applied to the narrow building at the edge of the tail race which was originally called Bldg 20.
+Used for pattern printing and storage.
+Two apartments

-4A ?
-Extension of original Building 4 along the riverfront Equipment storage; off limits and no longer signed
+4A ~1890 Extension of the original Bldg 4 connecting to Bldg 6, used for chemical storage/mixing Equipment storage; off limits and no longer signed

-5 ?
-Small extension at back of Building 3, housing boilers and/or steam engine Considered part of Building 3 (Evoqua Technologies)
+5 ~1870 Small extension at back of Building 3, housing additional bleaching kiers Now considered part of Building 3 (“Suite 3100”), part of the Xylem Water Technologies unit

 12 ? unknown demolished